Crash-Stop, an extension to help handle crashes on Bugzilla

 - Click on signatures or versions to get more information from Socorro.

 All feedback is welcome and appreciated!
-If you want to request features or more data, or report an error, please feel free to file a bug on github (see [3]).
+If you want to request features or more data, or report an error, please feel free to file a bug on GitHub.

 Source Code and extension download